-Annexation by the City may be supported in the following circumstances:
+Annexation by the City should be supported in the following circumstances:

-- a) In order to accommodate the City's need for land to facilitate future growth, in which case the following shall apply: - i) Pursuant to Policy 2.13.1(b), the City shall update the M.D. annually as to whether it has a surplus or deficiency in its residential, commercial and industrial land supply, - ii) The M.D. shall support the annexation of lands located within a defined Growth Area to allow the City to maintain a 20-year land supply for growth, - iii) Subject to (ii), annexation may involve all or portion of a defined Growth Area, and - iv) In order to provide ample lead time and ensure that land supply does not reach a critical level, an annexation application should be undertaken when the City's residential, commercial or industrial land supply is demonstrated to be inadequate to allow for long-term planning of new growth areas. - b) When annexation is initiated by a landowner/developer, which may be supported by the City and M.D. provided that the application is consistent with the policies of the IDP.
-If the land proposed for annexation is located outside a defined Growth Area, the proposed annexation shall not be considered unless the IDP is amended accordingly; - c) In cases where new development in excess of the allowances identified in Section 2.5.2 is proposed within a Future Growth Area; - d) In cases where the land is required to complete a proposed transportation or utility corridor as identified in an approved Master Plan;
+- a) In order to accommodate the City's need for land to facilitate future growth, in which case the following shall apply: - (i) Pursuant to Policy 2.13.1(b) and in conjunction with the mandatory review required under Policy 3.1.2, the City shall inform the MD as to whether it has a 25-year surplus or deficiency in its residential, commercial, and industrial land supply, - (ii) The MD shall support the annexation of lands located within a defined FGA to allow the City to maintain a 20-year land supply for growth, - (iii) Subject to (ii), annexation may involve all or a portion of a defined FGA, and - (iv) To provide ample lead time and ensure that land supply does not reach a critical level, an annexation application should be undertaken when the City's residential, commercial, or industrial land supply is demonstrated to be inadequate to allow for long-term planning of new growth areas; - b) When annexation is initiated by a landowner/developer, provided that the application is consistent with the policies of the IDP.
+If the land proposed for annexation is located outside a defined FGA, the proposed annexation shall not be considered unless the IDP is amended accordingly; - c) In cases where new development in excess of the allowances identified in Section 2.5.2 is proposed within a FGA; or - d) In cases where the land is required to complete a proposed transportation or utility corridor as identified in an approved Master Plan.

-2.13 Shared Development and Services
+2.14 Shared Development and Services